Search Close

 How will my project be judged?

-• Historical quality accounts for 60% of the evaluation.
-Historical quality deals with the historical accuracy, interpretation and analysis of data, understanding of the historical context, broadness of research, balanced presentation of material, and use of primary sources.
+• Historical Quality accounts for 80% of the evaluation.
+Historical quality deals with the historical accuracy, interpretation and analysis of data, understanding of the historical context, broadness of research, balanced presentation of material, use of primary sources, and relation to the theme.

 Specific details related to evaluation can be found in the NHD rulebook.
 In all cases, the judge’s decision is final.